 - Public Policy

 Due to our applied program design and select cohort size, our admittance process is holistic and does not focus on a single attribute.
 We look for students who have not only strong academic records, appropriate preparation, and indicated potential for success, but also interests consistent with the strengths of our department.

 As such we consider a wide range of factors when admitting applicants to the program.
-These include GPA, course preparedness, GRE scores (waived for applicants to the BA/MA Economics Program for Fall 2023 admission), letters of recommendation, and letter of intent.
+These include GPA, course preparedness, letters of recommendation, and letter of intent.